HassanHarb92/xtb_streamlit/README.md

 8. Connect to ChemSpider: waiting for website to update APIs

-9. Expand on the LLM Prompt
+9. Expand on the LLM Prompt: Notes on what types of agents can we build.

 10. ML integration (think more about this)